 The X-Guide system allows patients to receive dental implants while avoiding incisions!
 This leads to greater comfort and a faster recovery for patients.
 The results are also more predictable, and there is a lower risk of complications when the X-Guide system is used.

 Call Capital Center for Oral & Maxillofacial Surgery Today

 Our doctors are at the top of their respective fields, and because of their leadership and ingenuity, clients from all over the world seek their services.
 They are ready to help you get the smile you’ve been wanting.
-If you believe your dental implants might be failing, call our Washington, DC office today to schedule a consultation with one of our doctors.
+If you believe your dental implants might be failing, call our office today to schedule a consultation with one of our doctors.
 They will be able to fully examine your mouth and explain the dental implants revision process.
 You can reach them by calling (202) 386-7100 today!